Karma: In Buddhism

 Unlike that of Jains, Buddha's teaching of karma is not strictly deterministic, but incorporated circumstantial factors such as other Niyamas.
 (Note: Thanissaro Bhikkhu: "Unlike the theory of linear causality — which led the Vedists and Jains to see the relationship between an act and its result as predictable and tit-for-tat — the principle of this/that conditionality makes that relationship inherently complex.
 The results of kamma ("kamma" is the Pali spelling for the word "karma") experienced at any one point in time come not only from past kamma, but also from present kamma.
 This means that, although there are general patterns relating habitual acts to corresponding results [MN 135], there is no set one-for-one, tit-for-tat, relationship between a particular action and its results.
 Instead, the results are determined by the context of the act, both in terms of actions that preceded or followed it [MN 136] and in terms one's state of mind at the time of acting or experiencing the result [AN 3:99]. [...]
 The feedback loops inherent in this/that conditionality mean that the working out of any particular cause-effect relationship can be very complex indeed.
 This explains why the Buddha says in AN 4:77 that the results of kamma are imponderable.
 Only a person who has developed the mental range of a Buddha—another imponderable itself—would be able to trace the intricacies of the kammic network.
 The basic premise of kamma is simple—that skillful intentions lead to favorable results, and unskillful ones to unfavorable results—but the process by which those results work themselves out is so intricate that it cannot be fully mapped.
 We can compare this with the Mandelbrot set, a mathematical set generated by a simple equation, but whose graph is so complex that it will probably never be completely explored.")
 It is not a rigid and mechanical process, but a flexible, fluid and dynamic process.
 There is no set linear relationship between a particular action and its results.
+In the Sarvastivada tradition, immediate repentance may affect karmic consequences by making an act incomplete.
 The karmic effect of a deed is not determined solely by the deed itself, but also by the nature of the person who commits the deed, and by the circumstances in which it is committed.
 Karmaphala is not a "judgement" enforced by a God, Deity or other supernatural being that controls the affairs of the Cosmos.
 Rather, karmaphala is the outcome of a natural process of cause and effect.
 (Note: Khandro Rinpoche: "Buddhism is a nontheistic philosophy.
 We do not believe in a creator but in the causes and conditions that create certain circumstances that then come to fruition.
 This is called karma.
 It has nothing to do with judgement; there is no one keeping track of our karma and sending us up above or down below.
 Karma is simply the wholeness of a cause, or first action, and its effect, or fruition, which then becomes another cause.
 In fact, one karmic cause can have many fruitions, all of which can cause thousands more creations.
 Just as a handful of seed can ripen into a full field of grain, a small amount of karma can generate limitless effects.")
 Within Buddhism, the real importance of the doctrine of karma and its fruits lies in the recognition of the urgency to put a stop to the whole process.
 The Acintita Sutta warns that "the results of karma" is one of the four incomprehensible subjects (or acinteyya), subjects that are beyond all conceptualization, and cannot be understood with logical thought or reason.
 (Note: Dasgupta explains that in Indian philosophy, acintya is "that which is to be unavoidably accepted for explaining facts, but which cannot stand the scrutiny of logic."
 See also the Aggi-Vacchagotta Sutta "Discourse to Vatsagotra on the [Simile of] Fire," Majjhima Nikaya 72, in which the Buddha is questioned by Vatsagotra on the "ten indeterminate question," and the Buddha explains that a Tathagata is like a fire that has been extinguished, and is "deep, boundless, hard to fathom, like the sea".)